 Spot Market Energy

 Energy purchased at spot market prices may be cheaper than fixed-price variable volume supply contracts, provided you have the appetite for the risk.
+However over the last 3 years the average spot price has (a) risen significantly and (b) is much more volatile.
+It is not recommended.

 There are a few important catches: